vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/documenting-your-decision/index.md

 But is your job as an architect over?
 Not even close.

 In our final post of this foundational series, we'll look at what happens *after* the decision.
 We'll explore the architect's ongoing role in guiding the system's evolution, managing technical debt, and ensuring the vision becomes a reality.
 It's where the real work begins.

+## Further Reading

+*   [**"Documenting Architecture Decisions"**](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions) by Michael Nygard.
+The original blog post that introduced and popularized the concept of Architectural Decision Records (ADRs).
+*   [**The C4 model for visualizing software architecture**](https://c4model.com/).
+The official website for the C4 model, created by Simon Brown.
+It includes a full description of the notation and its levels.

 ---